cytopyge/snapshot/README.md

 Saving space; only changed files are copied, identical are hard-linked to the inode.
 Being save; the script makes a full backup of the snapshot at a customiseable interval.

+Please let me know if you have any improvements!